crumplecup/crumplecup.github.io/content/latex_flow.md

 ### Compiling and Viewing {#vimtex}

 The `vimtex` plugin provides functions for compiling and viewing .tex files.
-I like to select my own font for cover letters beyond the default serif and standard fonts, but the default compiler did not support the package I used for importing fonts, `fontspec`.
+I like to select my own font for cover letters beyond the standard serif and monospace fonts, but the compiler did not support the package I used for importing fonts, `fontspec`.
 The `luaLaTeX` engine combined with the `nvr` compiler works without issue.
 The [mupdf](https://mupdf.com/) reader supports navigation from the home key row using the same key mappings as Vim, providing a seamless transition between the editing and viewing experience.
 Specify the viewer and compiler options using the following code.

 ```vim
 " changed from defaults for use with the fontspec package